Lack Of Education Leads To Lost Dreams And Low Income For Many Jehovah's Witnesses

 McGee's mother never finished high school herself, and the pressure of trying to teach three children was too much for her.
 She gave up on homeschooling them when McGee and her twin were in third grade.
 The kids were forced to fend for themselves using workbooks.
 When she had trouble with a subject, McGee says she'd just pass her work off to her twin, and vice-versa.
 This left both of them with significant learning disabilities.

 McGee says that when she got excited about a subject, her mother would often shut her down.
 "I told her how much I found history fun," McGee says.
-"She told me, 'Well, that's not important because it doesn't have any bearing on our future, and it won't be any use in the paradise."
+"She told me, 'Well, that's not important because it doesn't have any bearing on your future, and it won't be any use in the paradise."
 This "paradise" refers to the heaven on earth that Witnesses believe is coming after the end of the world.

 McGee barely graduated high school.
 In mathematics, she never made it past the seventh grade level.
 That's made life difficult for McGee.
 She's now 34 years old, and the most she's made in a year is about $14,000.